-UN Security Council meets to vote on rival Russian and Brazilian resolutions on Israel-Hamas war
+UN Security Council rejects Russia’s resolution on Gaza that fails to mention Hamas

 The second proposed amendment “also unequivocally condemns indiscriminate attacks against civilians as well as against civilian objects in the Gaza Strip depriving civilian population of means indispensable for their survival, in violation of international law.”

-The Security Council met behind closed doors Friday for the second time in five days on the Israel-Hamas war, but couldn’t reach a united approach.
-Russia proposed its draft resolution and Brazil, the current council president, circulated a rival draft over the weekend.
+The Security Council had met behind closed doors Friday for the second time in five days on the Israel-Hamas war, but couldn’t reach a united approach.
+Russia proposed its draft resolution and Brazil, the current council president, circulated its rival draft over the weekend.